-Almost every supply chain improvement is in an effort to reduce costs and minimize waste.
-This effect has the added benefit of also Greening the supply chain.
-Most improvements are made through more effective planning, more efficient operations, or reduced inventory transfers.
+Almost every supply chain improvement made to reduce costs has a beneficial side effect that contributes to the Greening the supply chain.
+Most improvements are made through more effective planning or more efficient operations.
+For example:

 - Optimizing a distribution network not only reduces logistics costs but, in most cases, reduces carbon emissions through fewer transportation miles and/or less inventory holding costs.

 - Higher forecast accuracy supporting a mature S&OP process allows a company to hold less inventory, run more efficient plants, and improve transportation efficiency.
 Better supply chain planning saves money but also reduces greenhouse gases and decreases your company’s carbon footprint.

 - Scenario planning enables a company to find the most efficient and effective solution to unexpected events, ensuring a high-level of customer service while minimizing costs.
 Often the lowest cost scenario is also the best one from a Green standpoint.

 Following and supporting “Green Supply Chain” practices is important to a growing portion of the population and can positively affect brand awareness and market share.
 There is increasing evidence that in addition to a positive reputation, brands that follow and claim eco-friendly policies can charge more for their products.
 The results from another study reported that over 60% of Gen Z and Millennial shoppers prefer to buy from sustainable brands.
 Further, 50%+ of these younger shoppers are willing to spend up to 10% more on sustainable products.

 As a supply chain manager, how do you start your journey to becoming a Green Superhero?